vectorlang/vector/docs/language-ref.md

 returns the element at index 4 of array `a` (arrays are zero-indexed).
 The built-in `len` function returns an `int` representing the length of an array.

+Array elements can be assigned to using the same syntax, so `a[4] = 3` will set the value at index 4 of the array to 3.

+Arrays can also be multi-dimensional.
+Indexing into a multi-dimensional array is achieved by separating the dimensional index numbers by commas.
+So `a[1, 2]` will access row 1, column 2 of the two-dimensional array `a`.

 ### Function Types

 > *function-type* ::= *primitive-type* `()` | *array-type* `()`